evykassirer/notes/cs341/341notes.md

 DESIGN

-Design: strategies to create new algoirthms to be correct and efficient and easy to understand
+Design: strategies to create new algorithms to be correct and efficient and easy to understand

 We'll be talking about: